-New in 2013: We are offering a special speed and agaility clinic prior to the camp.
+Again in 2014: We are offering a special speed and agaility clinic prior to the camp.
 For an additional $100, any player looking to improve her speed and agility, can check in on Thursday, August 1st for an additional 3 sessions of speed work and agility training for a total of 3 nights on campus.
 The Speed & Agility Clinic:

 - develops movement form with and without lacrosse sticks

 - works on balance, multi-directional movement & overall coordination

 - campers will use equipment such as resistance bands, special ladders, speed chutes, hurdles and the TRX Rip Trainer

 Directing the camp is the Head Womens Lacrosse Coach at Adrian College, Melissa Nakasuji.

 The women's lacrosse team had a great season in 2013 and won its first NCAA tournament game in the school's history, 18-16, against Kenyon College.
 With the win however, they drew a tough opponent in No.4 Cortland State and lost in the second round of the NCAA tournament and finished with a record of 17-3.Read Full Bio

 As a player, Nakasuji competed for Limestone College in Gaffney, S.C. from 2008-11.
 While there, she helped lead the Lady Saints to four consecutive Conference Carolinas Regular Season and Tournament championships.
 Nakasuji and the Lady Saints made appearances in the NCAA Division II Tournament each of her four years at Limestone, playing in the semi finals as a freshman and a sophomore, the quarter finals as a junior, and the national championship final as a senior.